team1868/java-drivetrain-nova/README.md

 # JavaNova

-Translating Nova code from C++ to Java, including changing from joystick to xbox control (2023).
+Translating [C++ Nova code](https://github.com/team1868/drivetrain-nova) to Java, including restructuring command base logic and changing from joystick to a xbox controller (2023).